koen-aerts/potdroneflightparser/README.md

 # How to run
 ## Pre-Built
-On Windows or MacOS (x64/ARM) you can download and run one of the executables from the [Releases](<../../releases> "Releases") section.
+On Windows, MacOS (x64/ARM), or Android devices, you can download and run one of the executables from the [Releases](<../../releases> "Releases") section.

 On MacOS, you may see warnings or errors that will prevent you from running the app.
 This is a standard defense mechanism to prevent users from accidentally running arbitrary content that comes from the Internet.
 Depending on your version, the message could say something along the lines of the app is broken or dangerous, and it will prevent you from executing it and instead give you a cancel or delete option.